hackeriet/pyhackeriet/README.md

 ## Update databases

-The doors automatically downloads card data every 60 minutes.
+The doors will automatically download card data every 60 minutes.

 For brus, see the psql log on brus.hackeriet.no -- or fix the integration.

+# Troubleshooting

+## Card Reader not working

+  * Check that it has enough power (use a USB hub).
+  * On RPi make sure the firmware is current (rpi-update)
+  * Try reseating it, it will fail intermittently on many rapid open attempts(?)

 # TODO
   * Migrate user management and authentication to hackerhula